microsoft/windows-ai-studio-templates/model_lab_configs/docs/contribute/GetStarted.md

 ## Run sanitize.py and fix issues

-After all files are setup, please run `santize.py` and fix issues.
+After all files are setup, please run `scripts\santize.py` and fix issues.

+## Run pack_to_extension.py to try E2E

+After there is no issues, please run `scripts\pack_to_extension.py` to pack the current templates git repo into the extension and try the new template E2E.

+You could also use `--restore` to restore the original one.